 The course will provide you with an integrated framework for theology and biblical studies in the context of Christian ministry and mission, which you can use to transform your ministerial practice.
 You will also develop the critical faculties of analytic and research skills, to enable you to create and interpret new knowledge in theological and ministerial studies, and extend the reach of the discipline in society.

-Historically, the University originated in an amalgamation of individual church colleges.
-Hence University values are informed by the values of the Christian tradition.
-In addition, our networks with other local universities and places of learning give Roehampton students access to a range of extra-curricular seminars and other educational events relevant to the study of Christian ministry.
+Our networks with other local universities and places of learning will give you regular access to a range of extra-curricular seminars and other educational events relevant to the study of Christian ministry.
 The University’s proximity to the centre of London with its rich religious history, its diverse religious communities, and its many museums, art galleries, libraries and places of worship, makes it an ideal venue for those who are interested in exploring the histories, interactions and influences of religious communities in contemporary culture as part of their studies.